 If you don’t meet the Scottish Government’s eligibility criteria

 You may still be able to apply, for example:

 - if your child has additional support needs

 - or you or your child receive medium to high PIP /DLA

-- or you as a parent/career have a care experience background.
+- or as a parent/carer, you have a care experience background.